-The Decree no 06-217 June 18, 2006 (published in JO.
-No 41 of June 21, 2006) regulates storage conditions, packaging and labeling of seeds and seedlings.
+The June 18, 2006 Decree no 06-217 (published in JO.
+No 41 on June 21, 2006) regulates storage conditions, packaging and labeling of seeds and seedlings.
 Storage conditions for seeds and seedlings are defined technically by species and group of species by the Ministry of Agriculture.